REALWorld Law

 Hungary

-Prior to the conclusion of the sale and purchase agreement, due diligence is normally carried out.
-Afterwards, the sale and purchase agreement is entered into and submitted to the land registry office for registration.
-The purchase price is usually paid once the seller has given consent to the registration and other conditions agreed by the parties have been met.
+The purchase price is usually paid once the seller has deposited his consent to the registration with an escrow agent and other conditions agreed by the parties have been met.

 Ireland